A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: PSP Observations and Data Selection Criteria

 if the absolute difference of the value of that point and the local median, $|x_i-m_i|$ is above a threshold defined as $n_{\sigma}$ times the local standard deviation, the value is replaced by the median.
 If not, the algorithm leaves the current point unchanged and proceeds to the next point.
 We applied this technique using a local window of 8 points and choosing a threshold value of $n_{\sigma} = 3$ \citep{riddhi2018}.
 This choice of parameters help eliminate most of the undetected spikes and smooth the data set probably altered by the previous filter.

-In addition, we considered only intervals that did not show large fluctuations of the energy cascade rate over the large MHD scales, typically we retained events with $std(\varepsilon_I)/mean(|\varepsilon_I|)<0.85$.
+In addition, we considered only intervals that did not show large fluctuations of the energy cascade rate over the large MHD scales, typically we retained events with $\text{std}(\varepsilon_I)/\text{mean}(|\varepsilon_I|)<0.85$, where we have computed the standard deviation and the mean of the absolute value of the energy cascade over each event of 1 hour duration in the MHD scales.
 Finally, we analyzed the distribution of density fluctuations of the filtered data set.
 Figure \ref{Histogram} shows the occurrence rate for all the analyzed events for the numerical density, velocity, and Alfvén velocity field absolute values and their fluctuations, respectively.
 We can relate the distribution of density fluctuations with the compressibility ratio defined as $\sqrt{\langle\rho^2\rangle-\langle\rho\rangle^2}/\langle\rho\rangle$.
 Since most of the events did not show high levels of compressibility rate, we only kept the events whose compressibility reached up to 30$\%$.
 This leaves us a data set of 3298 events.